 These allow an operator of a website such as DAC Beachcroft for this website to recognise and count the number of visitors to a website, thereby assisting DAC Beachcroft to improve how our website works.

 We use these cookies, sometimes referred to as "web analytics" information, to collect information about how visitors use our website.
-This includes details of the site where the visitor has come from, pages viewed, which content visitors are clicking on, which products visitors are interested in and purchase and at what point a visitor leaves our website.
-We use this information to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.
+This includes details of the site where the visitor has come from, how much time they spend on which page, which content visitors are clicking on, what visitors do and do not like and at what point a visitor leaves our website.
+We use visitor feedback to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.

 All information these cookies collect is aggregated and therefore anonymous.